 Implementation of the Good Work framework - Training for ALL Refresh the West Wales learning needs analysis training framework and work with partners to implement it.
-Ensuring that training provided is evidence and rights based approach where appropriate and to also build in training provided by the Welsh Government to help achieve the implementation of the All Wales Dementia Care Pathway of Standards (AWDCPS) All staff, including those in everyday services and services such as domiciliary care and care homes, to be trained to recognise the signs of dementia and be trained in how best to support PLWD - appropriate to the level of contact - from basic understanding to managing behavioural expression of unmet need - enabling generic services (e.g. social work, personal assistants, domiciliary care, care homes, district nursing, OT, physio etc.) to support PLWD especially for those who are deaf, blind and Welsh speakers Training for all staff in basic understanding to managing person centred care/behavioural expression of unmet need - enabling people to recognise signs, what to expect to support PLWD Arrange for those professionals who are interested to be trained through the All Wales faculty dementia diagnosis course which is available for all professionals - consider if a bespoke regional training would be appropriate for the West Wales region Ensure there is access to training in behavioural interventions for carers and domiciliary care providers - preventing unnecessary residential placements All Wales Dementia Care Pathway of Standards (AWDCPS) Within 12 weeks of receiving a diagnosis, PLWD will be offered education and information on the importance of physical health activities to support and promote health.
-(AWDCPS 9) Within 12 weeks of receiving a diagnosi, PLWD will be offered education and information on the importance of physical health activities to support and promote health.
-(AWDCPS 9) Mithin 12 weeks of receiving a diagnosi, PLWD will be offered education Communication, raising awareness enabling access to timely information/ services Promote the UK and Welsh Government public health messages across the region Raise awareness of young onset dementia and develop a clear service offer Carers and people living with dementia (PLWD) need clear and accessible information connecting them to local peer groups for support at the outset Maximise the use of DEWIS across the region by professionals and the public Create a standard approach across organisations for the provision of information to PLWD and their carers Primary care consider how PLWD access GP appointments - PLWD may not be able to get past the receptionist or the triage system if living on their own The introduction of a Dementia wellbeing connector role, which will work with local services within the communities they are aligned to and will enable better access to everyday services such as dentists, opticians and GP surgeries Develop a range of individual and group based physical and activity based interventions and opportunities that are person centred for PLWD to access Recognise that transport, particularly in rural areas, to get people to community activities is challenging and identify ways of addressing this
+Ensuring that training provided is evidence and rights based approach where appropriate and to also build in training provided by the Welsh Government to help achieve the implementation of the All Wales Dementia Care Pathway of Standards (AWDCPS) All staff, including those in everyday services and services such as domiciliary care and care homes, to be trained to recognise the signs of dementia and be trained in how best to support PLWD - appropriate to the level of contact - from basic understanding to managing behavioural expression of unmet need - enabling generic services (e.g. social work, personal assistants, domiciliary care, care homes, district nursing, OT, physio etc) to support PLWD especially for those who are deaf, blind and Welsh speakers Training for all staff in basic understanding to managing person centred care/behavioural expression of unmet need - enabling people to recognise signs, what to expect to support PLWD Arrange for those professionals who are interested to be trained through the All Wales faculty dementia diagnosis course which is available for all professionals - consider if a bespoke regional training would be appropriate for the West Wales region Ensure there is access to training in behavioural interventions for carers and domiciliary care providers - preventing unnecessary residential placements All Wales Dementing Care Pathway of Standards (AWDCPS 9) Within 12 weeks of receiving a diagnosis, PLWD will be offered education and information on the importance of physical health activities to support and skills training.
+This offer will be stage appropriate and will be provided at significant parts of a person's journey.
+It will include a range of peer support and shared experience copport with support to implement into daily practice.
+This will be a joint regional approach to identifying a range of Communication, raising awareness enabling access to timely information/ services Promote the UK and Welsh Government public health messages across the region Raise awareness of young onset dementia and develop a clear service offer Carers and people living with dementia (PLWD) need clear and accessible information connecting them to local peer groups for support at the outset Maximise the use of DEWIS across the region by professionals and the public Create a standard approach across organisations for the provision of information to PLWD and their carers Primary care consider how PLWD access GP appointments - PLWD may not be able to get past the receptionist or the triage system if living on their own The introduction of a Dementia wellbeing connector role, which will work with local services within the communities they are aligned to and will enable better access to everyday services such as dentists, opticians and GP surgeries Develop a range of individual and group based physical and activity based interventions and opportunities that are person centred for PLWD to access Recognise that transport, particularly in rural areas, to get people to community activities is challenging and identify ways of addressing this